Norton Commando: Mk3

 The 850 cc MK3 Commando was launched in 1975 with an improved specification – electric starter, isolastic head steady for improved vibration absorption, left side gear change and right side foot brake to comply with United States vehicle regulations, and a rear disc brake.
 The electric starter did not work as well as planned and could fail to start the engine when cold.

 The range of models was reduced to just two machines, the Mk3 Interstate and the Roadster.
 The specification remained unchanged until October 1977 when the last machines were made, although few Roadsters were made in the end due to the higher cash sales value of the Interstate.

 The weight of the Mk3 had risen to 492 lb and combined with the higher gearing made this one of the slowest Commando models with a top speed of around 105 mph.
 The model was however the most reliable, oil-tight and robust of the Commandos.

 Prototypes

-An updated model, the 'Norton 76' was planned for 1976 but never reached production.
-The model featured cast wheels, twin front disc brakes and a new tank and seat.
-A prototype '900 Commando' was also produced.
-It used a Triumph T180 triple engine (a T160 Trident engine increased in capacity to 870 cc) in Commando cycle parts.
-An 8 valve version of the engine was also in development.
+8 valve

+In an attempt to prolong the Commando's production life by increasing its power, Poore commissioned Piper Engineering of Ashford, Kent to produce an eight valve head.
+An engine with the new head was produced which Piper claimed produced 90 bhp.
+The engine was examined by NVT Research Department at Kitts Green by Doug Hele, Norman Hyde and John Barton.
+They considered that the forked rockers and rocker posts would need redesigning to avoid breakages.
+They were also concerned the stiff valve springs fitted could lead to excessive camshaft wear and pushrod breakages.
+The engine was fitted to a bike and tested at MIRA by Barton.

+The 8 valve engine was tested on a dynamometer against a racing 4 valve engine supplied by Norton's Thruxton Race Shop.
+Both engines produced 74 bhp although the 8 valve produced slightly more mid-range power.